COVID-19 won’t kill cities

 Despite the long tradition of anti-urbanism in the U.S. that always seems to see the demise of cities just around the corner, they will survive because they are one of humanity’s greatest inventions.

-The power of cities: Sharing, matching and learning
+The power of cities: Sharing, matching, and learning

 Michael Orlando, University of Colorado Denver